MikeWise2718/markdowndocs/docker/docker.md

 * `registry` - a Docker registry is a service that stores docker images like `vafsb.azurecr.io`
 * `repository` - a collection of different images with the same nab, but that have different tags, like `vafsb.azurecr.io/faketemp`

+# Questions
+* What is the short name of the running docker container called?
+For example "edgeAgent" in IoT Edge.
+"Name" maybe?
+"ModuleID"?

 # Useful articles and links
 * Pruning images and containers - especially Ulises answer https://stackoverflow.com/questions/17665283/how-does-one-remove-an-image-in-docker
 * What are \<none\>:\<none\> images - https://www.projectatomic.io/blog/2015/07/what-are-docker-none-none-images/